ABOUT THE OWNER

 I established Bodyworks Massage Therapy in 2006 to help both myself and others achieve higher physical and mental goals.
 I operate under the principle that in order to be at your best for others, you need to replenish yourself and avoid burnout.
 You cannot give what you don't have!

 I incorporate the latest massage techniques and relaxation methods to help both injured and non-injured people enhance their physical functioning, reduce pain and improve mental focus.
-Studies show that healing and pain are affected by Central Nervous System irritation and the ability of the mind to rest.
+Studies show that healing and pain are affected by Central Nervous System irritation and the ability of the mind to rest and distribute healing nutrients to the tissues appropriately.
 I hope my practice will aid your process toward wellness and improved quality of life.

-I have received contining education in Masssage for: Sports Massage, Thai Bodywork, Pre-natal Massage, Low Back pain healing techniques, Auriculartherapy, Accupressure, and more.
+I have received contining education credit in Masssage for: Sports Massage, Low Back pain healing techniques, Thai Bodywork, Pre-natal Massage, Auriculartherapy, Accupressure, and more.

 CHARITY: OPERATION SMILE - GIVE A CHILD A SMILE!!